KathiSa/climateindoorsimulation/Program.md

       * Upload of an occupancy CSV file or creating a custom occupancy
       * Adjustment of room parameters (room dimensions and infiltration rate)
    * Running the simulation
+   * Running a simulation only with an IDF and EPW file without further adjustments
    * Simulation results
       * Display of selected measured values in graphs
          * Zone air temperature